By Roger Moisan

 This is an advanced exercise for trumpet players to help develop embouchure strength, pitch surety and control.

 - Play a strong low F to establish pitch.

 - Remove the tuning slide and play the same note.
 Hold the instrument lightly and finger as if playing normally.

 - Slowly, play up the F major scale trying to pitch and centre each note.
 This will be very difficult to start with especially the first 3 notes after the F. The G, A and Bb are outside the natural harmonics on the leadpipe.

 - As the notes begin to sound more easily, play the F major scale up and down slowly.
 (Always finger the notes as if playing normally)

 - Finally, replace the tuning slide and play the F major scale again slowly without the valves.

 This exercise can be extended into other keys and also into playing melodies.
 I like to play ‘Somewhere over the Rainbow’ after the scale exercise.

 Caution!
 This exercise is extremely tiring and should only be performed after a good warm up and rest for 5 minutes before continuing practising.

-Never play this exercise in the ear shot of a fixer!
+Never play this exercise in the ear shot of a Musical Director!
 They won’t understand and will think you can’t play.